 Remember in school when you were told that you couldn’t color outside of the lines?
-I remember it vividly and got in trouble for even questioning why we couldn’t.
+I remember it vividly.
+I got in trouble for even questioning why we couldn’t.
 But I realized that conformity kills creativity.

-I understand the reasons for rules, especially as a kid when you seem most powerless against the all powerful adults who just don’t understand.
+I understand the reasons for rules.
+As a kid when you seem most powerless against the all powerful adults who just don’t understand.
 I know you need to show up for class on time, pay attention, do your homework, and don’t disrupt the class.
 But when it comes to your imagination, there really aren’t any rules.

-I always had an entrepreneurial spirit, even in grade school, but was discouraged by my teachers to pursue it.
+I always had an entrepreneurial spirit, even in grade school.
+But I was discouraged by my teachers to pursue it.
 It seems my experience wasn’t unusual.
-Even though America is the land of opportunity and entrepreneurs, our current school system doesn’t give students the tools or the encouragement to take creative risks.
-Guidance counselors never gave me option of being an entrepreneur.
-They kept trying to steer me in the direction of college, which was neither a financial option for me nor of any interest when I just wanted to jump into the world of entrepreneurship and find my own path.
+America is the land of opportunity and entrepreneurs.
+But our current school system doesn’t give students the tools or the encouragement to take creative risks.
+Guidance counselors never gave me the option of being an entrepreneur.
+They kept trying to steer me in the direction of college.
+That was neither a financial option for me nor of any interest.
+I just wanted to jump into the world of entrepreneurship and find my own path.

 Durham, NC teacher Turquoise Parker is inspiring her students to learn how to use critical thinking by asking more questions.
 This is a great way to set students up to become more creative and to look at everything from a different perspective.
 It’s a great way to get kids to consider alternative interpretations and unpopular views.

 Curious Problem Solver

 As a kid who insisted on coloring outside the lines, I’m now an entrepreneur and small business owner who is in a position to hire those future employees.
 I don’t pay as much attention to what’s on a resume, but value someone who is curious, willing to learn, and a problem solver.